Last Update: 10/10/20

 As myFICO explains, “… [y]our FICO score[s] only looks at information in your credit report.
 However, lenders look at many things when making a credit decision including your income, how long you have worked at your present job and the kind of credit you are requesting.”

-Of importance here: a recent study released by Housing Wire and discussed in detail on the Banking Analytics Blog last month where Experian, Equifax, and TransUnion data on delinquency in mortgage loans was reviewed with the results showing that (1) if credit scores were similar going in as distressed homeowners, then (2) homeowners with short-sales and foreclosures on their records ended up with similar credit scores.
+Of importance here: a study released by FICO (even though its an old study, it’s still quoted in 2020 as authority) where Experian, Equifax, and TransUnion data on delinquency in mortgage loans was reviewed with the results showing that (1) if credit scores were similar going in as distressed homeowners, then (2) homeowners with short-sales and foreclosures on their records ended up with similar credit scores.

 Before deciding between a short sale and a foreclosure, it’s very important to investigate all your options and all their consequences.